tahoma2d/tahoma2d_docs/CONTRIBUTING.md

 # How to contribute

-This document describes contribution process for OpenToonz User Manual.
+This document describes contribution process for Tahoma User Manual.

 ## Required Softwares on Windows